mozilla/addons-server/docs/topics/api/overview.rst

 v5 API behavior
 ^^^^^^^^^^^^^^^

-In the experimental :ref:`v5 API <api-experimental-v5>` the response if the ``lang`` parameter is passed is an object only containing that translation is returned.
+In the experimental :ref:`v5 API <api-experimental-v5>` the response, if the ``lang`` parameter is passed, is an object containing only that translation.

 .. code-block:: json